 At Michigan Ice we take pride in being your go to site for current ice climbing conditions for Pictured Rocks National Lakeshore as well as climbs throughout the Upper Peninsula.
 Planning a trip to Pictured Rocks?
 We have you covered for all the latest snow and ice conditions on all of your favorite climbs.
 Check back often for updates, pictures, and trip reports!

-The 2019 Michigan Ice Fest is in the books and 1034 participants ascended on a stormy and cold Munising, Michigan for what was undoubtedly the largest gathering of ice climbers in the Midwest ever!
-Climbers from at least 34 different states and 6 different countries were represented this year, as participants traveled from far and wide to enjoy the camaraderie and the chance to climb the beautiful ice formations at Pictured Rocks National Lakeshore!
+The 2020 Michigan Ice Fest is officially over and 1167 participants/athletes and staff ascended on the beautiful Pictured Rocks National Lakeshore in Munising, Michigan for what was once again the largest gathering of ice climbers in the Midwest ever!
+Climbers from 33 different states and 5 different countries were represented this year, as participants traveled from far and wide to enjoy the camaraderie and the chance to climb the spectacular ice formations at Pictured Rocks!

-TUESDAY Tuesday MIF staff and volunteers set up an exhibitor display and opened registration at our headquarters in downtown Munising during the first of several storms to hit the Upper Peninsula during the fest.
+TUESDAY Tuesday MIF staff and volunteers set up an exhibitor display and opened registration at our headquarters in downtown Munising.
 Participants had the opportunity to shop products, interact with athletes, and talk with sales reps from some of the leading manufacturers in the outdoor industry.
 Once again our Gold Level Sponsor Fits Socks hooked up the first 100 online sign ups with brand new socks to keep their feet warm during the event.
-In or effort to reduce our dependance on single use plastic cups, Klean Kanteen provided a MIF logo pint glass to be used throughout the weekend!
+In or effort to reduce our dependence on single use plastic cups, Klean Kanteen provided a MIF logo pint glass to be used throughout the weekend!
 Big thanks to Fits and Klean Kanteen for sponsoring our event!